-TIM is in favour of diversity in the composition of the Board, also in view of the need to ensure adequate competence and professionalism of its members.
-Discrimination on the basis of ethnicity, nationality, country of origin, gender, sexual orientation, religion, opinion in political or other matters is excluded.
+TIM is in favor of diversity in the composition of the Board, and discrimination on the basis of ethnicity, nationality, country of origin, gender, sexual orientation, religion, political or other opinions is excluded.

-No specific policies on diversity have been adopted in relation to the composition of the Board, as this matter is left to the shareholders, in the exercise of the rights of candidacy attributed to them by law and the Bylaws, with respect to the slates presented by them, or to the responsibility of the outgoing Board of Directors, in the event of exercise of the right to present its own slate, with disclosure of the selection process and the criteria by which it was governed.
+No specific policies on diversity other than gender have been adopted in relation to the composition of the Board, as this matter is left to the shareholders, in the exercise of the rights of candidacy attributed to them by law and the Bylaws, with respect to the slates presented by them, or to the responsibility of the outgoing Board of Directors, in the event of exercise of the right to present its own slate, with disclosure of the selection process and the criteria by which it was governed.

-TIM's Diversity & Inclusion programme aims to concretely implement a sustainable, long-term vision of the Company, ensuring equal opportunities, inclusion and the enhancement and full respect for the diversity of all people in the TIM Group.
-TIM was one of the first Italian companies to set up a Diversity Management programme.
+With regard to company organization and activities, TIM's plan aims to concretely implement a long-term sustainable vision of the Company, guaranteeing equal opportunities, inclusion, enhancement and full respect for the diversity of all TIM Group people.
+For more details on this topic, please refer to the Sustainability Reporting (section 'Social Information').